school-brainhack/school-brainhack.github.io/content/en/project/Revealing similarities between deep learning models and brain EEG representations/index.md

 The project will unfold in three steps.

 1) Create a custom deep convolutional neural network (DCNN; using  TensorFlow & Keras).
-2) Create, from high-density EEG time series, group-averaged representational dissimialrity matrices (RDMs; we will be feeding eeg topographies to linear classifers to do so).
+2) Create, from high-density EEG time series, group-averaged representational dissimialrity matrices (RDMs; we will be feeding eeg topographies to linear classifiers to do so).
 3) Compare the representations (RDMs) from each of the DCNNs' layers to human brain representations (RDMs) unfolding in time.

-The first two steps will be developped in parallel.
+The first two steps will be developed in parallel.
 The last step will integrate their output.

 Initially, the plan was to train from scratch a DCNN to "learn" more human/brain representations.
 This is a mid/long-term role, and here I chose to focus on learning programming tools (described below).